WaxverseEst. MMXXIII

 Spring and summer are candle making's slow months, but they are also when premium home-fragrance buyers refresh for the year.
 Ten light, fresh blends that sell from March to August and pair beautifully with garden, holiday and bathroom moments.

-Written by Maya Holloway8 min readUpdated 13 July 2026
+Written by Waxverse Studio8 min readUpdated 13 July 2026

 Lit tealight candle beside a small posy of chamomile flowers and matches on a white surface.